 Risk Factors TOP

 FAP is treated with surgery.
-Since FAP causes so many polyps, they cannot be removed individually.
-Therefore, the goal of surgery is to remove the portion of the intestine that contains the cancerous or precancerous polyps.
-The surgical procedure used depends on the length of intestine involved.
+Since FAP causes so many polyps, they can’t be removed one by one.
+The goal of surgery is to remove the part of the colon that contains them.
+The type depends on how much of the colon has polyps.

 Canadian Cancer Society

-Familial adenomatous polyposis .
+Familial adenomatous polyposis.
 Genetics Home Reference website.
-Available at: http://ghr.nlm.nih.gov/condition/familial-adenomatous-polyposis.
-Updated April 2008.
-Accessed May 24, 2013.
+Available at: https://ghr.nlm.nih.gov/condition/familial-adenomatous-polyposis.
+Updated October 2013.
+Accessed July 27, 2018.